amitshekhariitbhu/android-interview-questions/README.md

             j = 10; // Instantiated variable
         ```
 * When is a `static` block run?
+    - Code inside static block is executed only once: the first time you make an object of that class or the first time you access a static member of that class (even if you never make an object of that class).

 * Explain Generics in Java?
     - Generics were included in Java language to provide stronger type checks, by allowing the programmer to define, which classes can be used with other classes
         > In a nutshell, generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods.
 Much like the more familiar formal parameters used in method declarations, type parameters provide a way for you to re-use the same code with different inputs.
 The difference is that the inputs to formal parameters are values, while the inputs to type parameters are types. ([Official Java Documentation](https://docs.oracle.com/javase/tutorial/java/generics/why.html))